saasquatch/raisins/readme.md

 Likes GrapesJS but more DRY

 ## TODO

- -[ ] Attribute editing
- -[ ] Component Model
- -[ ] Adapter pattern so that Editors can be supplied by E.g. React Portal
+- Adapter pattern so that Editors can be supplied by E.g. React Portal
+- Serialization / adapter back to DomHandler

+## Bugs

+- Typing too fast in the attribute editor makes it blow up